Earn an Online Degree in MIS

 This online degree in MIS has a balance between technical courses and business courses.
 Because of its managerial orientation, this degree should be considered by anyone interested in management information systems, computer information systems, information technology (IT), computer science, the management of technology or public/non-profit administration.

-The University of Illinois Springfield is accredited by the NCA (North Central Association of Colleges and Schools Higher Learning Commission), the highest level of institutional accreditation available.
-In addition, UIS online degrees have been approved for membership in Sloan Foundation's Sloan-C program, a consortium of accredited institutions committed to quality distance education.
+- The University of Illinois at Springfield is accredited by the NCA (North Central Association of Colleges and Schools Higher Learning Commission).

-Questions about the online MIS degree can be directed to Shanika W. Turner, Online Program Coordinator of the Department of Management Information Systems at email@example.com.
+Questions about the online MIS degree can be directed to Donna Greer, Online Program Coordinator of the Department of Management Information Systems at email@example.com.

 How Online Courses Work